Winter storm naming in the United States: WFSB Channel 3, Connecticut

-During the winter of 1971-72, Meteorologist Ken Garee of the Travelers Weather Service in Hartford, Connecticut started to name winter storms, in order to help educate the WTIC television and radio audiences about the rapid movement of winter storms.
-Over the years, the naming scheme continued by the staff of WSFB Channel 3 with a variety of different themes used to name the systems including the top baby names of 1957, the children of Channel 3 and Connecticut Towns that could be someones first name.
+During the winter of 197172, meteorologist Ken Garee of the Travelers Weather Service in Hartford, Connecticut, started to name winter storms, in order to help educate the WTIC television and radio audiences about the rapid movement of winter storms.
+Over the years, the naming scheme was continued by the staff of WFSB Channel 3 with a variety of different themes used to name the systems, including the top baby names of 1957, the children of Channel 3, and Connecticut towns.

-Currently systems are named if they are forecast to produce over 6 in of snow over the majority of the state and/or at least 1/2 the amount of ice accretion, an average ice storm would produce over the area.
-Critics say it is a way to hype the rather brief snow/winter season in Connecticut.
-According to WFSB has found that their naming of winter storms has had a mixed reaction over the years with some viewers criticizing it, however, the majority of their viewers found it fun and loved the tradition.
+Currently systems are named if they are forecast to produce over 6 in of snow over the majority of the state or at least 1/2 the amount of ice accretion an average ice storm would produce over the area.
+Critics say it is a way to hype the rather brief winter season in Connecticut.
+According to WFSB, the naming of winter storms has had a mixed reaction over the years, with some viewers criticizing it; however, the majority of their viewers found it fun and loved the tradition.

 WLUK Fox 11, Wisconsin

 During the late 1980s, WLUK-TV meteorologist John Chandik started to name winter storms alphabetically, after communities in the station's viewing area in northeastern Wisconsin.
-Over the next few years, the naming scheme continued with a fresh list of names developed internally every year and started to use people names for the winter storms, as it didn't make sense to name a system Florence, if the majority of the snow was in Appleton or Oshkosh.
-These days systems are most commonly named if they are forecast to produce over 5 in of snow over WLUK Fox 11's viewing area or if a major ice storm occurs which has the potential for power outages and making driving hazardous.
-WLUK has found that their naming of winter storms has had a mixed reaction over the years, with some communities taking it as a source of pride and fun, while other viewers didn't like the naming scheme.
+Over the next few years, the naming scheme continued with a fresh list of names developed internally every year and started to use people names for the winter storms, as it did not make sense to name a system e.g. Florence if the majority of the snow was in Appleton or Oshkosh.
+Today systems are most commonly named if they are forecast to produce over 5 in of snow over WLUK Fox 11's viewing area, or if a major ice storm occurs which has the potential for power outages and driving hazards.
+WLUK has found that their naming of winter storms has had a mixed reaction over the years, with some communities taking it as a source of pride and fun, while others do not like the naming scheme.